dynsem/dynsem.github.io/veltman.md

 #### Comparison with \citet{YalcinEpistemic}

-See this [note](vy.html) for a comparison of Yalcin and Veltman, using the version of Yalcin in \citet{KlinedinstRothschildConnectives}
+See this [note](vy.html) for a comparison of Yalcin and Veltman, using the version of Yalcin in @KlinedinstRothschildConnectives